-4.2 Union Representative.
-Official representatives of the Union shall be allowed time off on County time for meetings during regular working hours when formally meeting and conferring in good faith or consulting with the Labor Relations Officer or other management within representatives matters the scope on of of such representation, provided that the number representatives shall not exceed two (2) without prior approval of the Labor Relations Officer, and that advance arrangements for the time away from the work station or assignment are made with the appropriate Department Head.
+Union Representatives.
+Official representatives 4.2 of the Union shall be allowed time off on County time for meetings during regular working hours when formally meeting and conferring in good faith or consulting with the Relations Manager or other management Labor representatives matters within the scope of on representation, provided that advance arrangements for the time away from the work station or assignment are made with the appropriate Department Head.